Skip to content

 Gynecology

 The average day is 12 hours.
-This begins with rounds before 7:30 a.m.
-OR begins.
-The resident’s primary role will be with all areas to increase their surgical skills as a chief resident.
-Responsibilities also include overseeing the PGY-1 and medical student teaching.
+The day begins with rounds conducted before the OR start at 7:30 a.m.
+The resident’s primary role will be to increase surgical skills as a chief resident.
+Responsibilities also include overseeing PGY-1 residents and medical student teaching.

 Night Float

 Night float hours are Sunday 7 p.m. to 7:15 a.m., and 5:30 p.m. to 7:15 a.m.
 Monday through Thursday.
-This will be in the first half of the year.
-Responsibilities include supervising and teaching the PGY-2 residents and medical students.
+Responsibilities include supervising and teaching PGY-1 and PGY-2 residents and medical students.
 This resident covers the maternal-fetal medicine floor, inpatient gynecologic and oncology services, phone triage and ER consults.

 Obstetrics

 The average day is 12 hours.
-The resident on this rotation comes in to help the maternal-fetal medicine service, night float senior and PGY-1 residents with any patient care rounds, and also rounds on the women’s health antepartum patients.
-Obstetric sign-out is at 6:45 a.m.
-This resident’s main responsibility is to teach the PGY-1 labor and delivery and postpartum floor.
+The resident on this rotation assists the maternal-fetal medicine service, night float senior and PGY-1 residents with any patient care rounds, and also rounds on the women’s health antepartum patients.
+The resident participates in Obstetric sign-out at 6:45 a.m.
+This resident’s main responsibility is to teach the PGY-1 and to have primary responsibility for the running of the labor and delivery and postpartum floors.
 This resident also teaches the medical students while continuing training on high-risk management in labor and delivery, operative vaginal delivery and operative obstetrics.
-This resident will run sign-out at 5:30 p.m.
-There is a perinatal conference on Fridays.
+The resident will lead sign-out at 5:30 p.m.
+Residents on this rotation will attend perinatal conference on Fridays.

 Outpatient